dtait-zaizi/gitea-drone-kubernetes/README.md

-# Running Gitea SCM and Drone CI in Kuberenetes
+# Running Gitea SCM and Drone CI in Kubernetes

-This is an effort to make it simpler to run Drone in Kuberenetes locally for developing patterns/solutions/drivers for Drone and kuberenetes.
+This is an effort to make it simpler to run Drone in Kubernetes locally for developing patterns/solutions/drivers for Drone and kubernetes.

 # Install minikube